issac155/CURD_Spring-Boot/README.md

-This is an demo project for study purpose
+This is an demo project Java Spring Boot